 Honeybees don’t feed on digitalis flowers because their tongues aren’t long enough to reach inside their deep and furry flower passages, though some of the largest pollinator bumble bees will give it a shot.
 Let this not keep us from growing all the digitalis flowers, including this dreamy favorite, the Grecian Foxglove.

-Bees bearding around on the outside of the hive in summer are generally saying it’s really hot and humid out and the hive is packed with honey, pollen and nectar inside and a whole lot of bees, in the time of its peak population, kinda like humans hanging out on the porch.
+Bees bearding around on the outside of the hive in summer are generally saying it’s really hot and humid out and the hive is packed with honey, pollen and nectar inside, and a whole lot of bees, in the time of its peak population.

 If you grow Tulsi in your gardens you know how much the bees love it.

-Gardeners have an opportunity to witness honeybees and other pollinators up close and learn so much about their habits as well as enjoying hearing their hums and buzzes.
+Gardeners have an opportunity to witness honeybees and other pollinators up close and learn so much about their habits as well as being able to enjoy hearing their hums and buzzes.
 The song of them in the garden is such a pleasure.

-Honeybees aren’t into the elders but we are and so are the berry loving birds.
+Honeybees aren’t into the elders but we are and so are the berry-loving birds.
+Some years we’d leave them for the birds entirely as a way to make an offering.

-Rick’s birthday is traditionally celebrated with a flower crown on the morning of his day, honoring the sources of honey and the connections between bees and flowers, the Sun and Leo’s.
+Rick’s Leo birthday is traditionally celebrated with a flower crown on the morning of his day, honoring the sources of honey and the connections between bees and flowers, the Sun and Leo’s.
+Harvest time blessings.

-When all the honey supers were coming and going in the honey house we’d scrape the frames to gather the annual propolis supply to be tinctured as a hive medicine.
+When all the honey supers were coming and going in the honey house we’d scrape the frames to gather the annual propolis supply to be tinctured and used in other ways, as well, as a hive medicine.

-Many kinds of tinctures and vinegars being infused or stored before their eventual straining for use in a syrup, elixir or blend of some kind.
+Many kinds of tinctures and vinegars being infused and stored before their eventual straining, for use in syrups, elixir or blends of some kind or for squirting right into our mouths.

 The honey extracting line full of frames in extracting season.

-Definitely spent a whole lot of time right there.
+He definitely spent a whole lot of time standing right there over the years.

-The stunning ridge lines of the valley around Worcester in peak of foliage.
-So breathtaking.
+The stunning ridge lines of the valley around Worcester in peak foliage.
+Always breathtaking and a little different every year.

 The weeping flowering crab on a cold and rainy fall day.